Table of Contents

 On top of promising access to your guests’ and hosts’ knowledge, you can also offer webinar attendees an exclusive takeaway or gift.
 This could be a PDF guide, a cheat sheet, or a video that goes deeper into the topic you discussed.

-The trick is to only offer your gift to those attendees that stick around until the end of the webinar.
+The trick is to only offer your gift to those attendees who stick around until the end of the webinar.

 Another way to approach it could be by offering your attendees an exclusive discount or a “thank you” gift if they attend your webinar.
 Offer something relevant to your webinar topic that will be useful for your attendees.
 It will boost motivation to attend and encourage a high sign-up-to-attendance ratio.